8 Most Dangerous Cities in Wisconsin (2023 Update)

 One can only hope that as the pandemic subsides, the crime will too.
 It undoubtedly has taken a toll on everyone in many ways, and no one has remained unaffected by it.
 The deteriorating relationships between communities and law enforcement have also played a role, particularly when taken with the far-reaching effects of COVID-19.
 It has been the proverbial perfect storm.

 Frustration and anxiety have boiled over into towns that haven’t seen significant crime in recent years.
 It has also worsened in larger cities that are all too familiar with its costs.
 The only difference is that the numbers have increased and appear to have created cascading effects.
 One could also blame inexperience for the problems in Wisconsin.
 The ravages of crime caught many unaware.

 How to Stay Safe in Wisconsin

 Staying safe in Wisconsin begins with awareness.
 Common sense precautions still prevail, such as staying in groups when walking and keeping your car doors locked when driving.
-It also applies to safety measures such as closing garage doors and securing your home at night.
+It also applies to safety measures, such as closing garage doors and securing your home at night.
 Unfortunately, we can no longer assume any neighborhood is completely safe.

 Unfortunately, crime is a fact of life.
 Many factors can influence your risk.
 However, knowledge is a powerful weapon.
-Learning where you need to be on your guard can go a long way toward keeping you safe.
+Learning where you need to be on your guard can go a long way towards keeping you safe.
 It also depends on being aware of your surroundings.
-Our advice is to err on the side of caution always.
+Our advice is to err on the side of caution, always.
 Never assume anything.
 It’s a sobering yet realistic viewpoint to take in today’s world.

 Featured Image Credit: Hans, Pixabay